mary-grace/event-in-a-box/README.md

 #Event in a Box
-your go-to checklist for sponsoring an event, $COMPANYNAME style.

 Having a remote company means you get to work from home (or wherever you choose to call home that day).
 It also means you have an opportunity to connect with your unique community, and be the face of $COMPANYNAME to those people.
 You're the person on the ground who knows the local meetups and events, as well as the people who frequent both, and can therefore provide valuable feedback to the rest of the team.

 While we often want to have some sort of presence at the events that you come across, we don't always have the time to organize that presence.
 Here's where you come in!
 This "Event in a Box" repo will walk you through how you can help organize a $COMPANYNAME presence at local and regional events in your area, as well as what we need from you in exchange.